howyp/ropes/docs/src/main/tut/learn-the-ropes/6-naming.md

 # Section 5 - Naming sections with `Named`

-If we'd like, we can parts of our rope:
+If we'd like, we can name parts of our rope:

 ```tut:silent
 import ropes.core._